MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 ## Using Copilots responsibly

-Using Copilots can dramatically increase developer productivity by answering questions, executing tasks and generating code.
-However, please remember two vital rules:
+Using Copilots can dramatically increase developer productivity by answering questions, executing tasks, and generating code.
+However remember two vital rules:

-- Review all AI generated responses and validate their correctness, applicability and potential impact and outcomes (such as costs, security, etc.) prior to taking action based on those responses.
+- Review all AI generated responses and validate their correctness, applicability, potential outcomes (such as costs, security, etc.) before taking action based on those responses.
 - Never save application secrets and credentials in source code.

 ## Example prompts for deploying your apps

-Suppose you want to deploy your application and have decided to use GitHub Copilot for Azure to help.
+Suppose you want to deploy your application and decide to use GitHub Copilot for Azure to help.
 To begin, you can start with an open ended question.

-- "@azure help me deploy my application to azure"
+- "@azure help me deploy my application to Azure"
 - "@azure how can I deploy this app?"
 - "@azure Can you deploy my code to Azure please"
 - "@azure Can you help me deploy my project to Azure"